Doing Neutral Right in Home Design

 Contrast with Texture

-Light and dark, polished and rustic, large and small scale, smooth and textured are just a few ways to accomplish contrast while using neutral tones.
+Light and dark, polished and rustic, large and small scale, and smooth and textured are just a few ways to accomplish contrast while using neutral tones.
 Incorporating textural variation is a great way to accomplish a thoughtful design.

 Rhythm with Continuity